The Atheist Bible, CC-BY Fabian M. Suchanek

 How do you explain the soul?

-As Marshall Brain has argued 910, the absence of a soul is just a consequence of the evolutionary theory: Every species derived from simple, single-cell organisms over the course of hundreds of millions of years.
-There is no part of the scientific explanation of evolution that says: “a mythical supernatural being reaches in right here and installs a soul”.
+As American writer Marshall Brain has argued2223, the absence of a soul is just a consequence of the theory of evolution : Every species derived from simple, single-cell organisms over the course of hundreds of millions of years.
+There is no part of the scientific explanation of evolution that says: “A mythical supernatural being reaches in right here and installs a soul.”
 The same goes for the development of a baby.
 An embryo is at first just a single cell (a zygote) before developing into a small human.
 From a biological perspective, there is no moment in the process where a soul is inserted into the body.

-From a naturalistic perspective, what we call the soul is just an auxiliary notion for the mental abilities of a human: reasoning, feeling, consciousness, qualia, memory, perception, thinking, etc. These abilities, however, are not mystical or supernatural.
-They are processes that happen in the brain.
-When the human dies, these processes stop.
+In the terms of this book, what we call the soul is just an auxiliary notion for the mental abilities of a human.
+We use the word “soul” to mean that a human has the capacity to reason, feel, and think, and that we have consciousness, qualia, memory, and perceptions.
+These abilities, however, are not mystical or supernatural.
+They are natural processes that happen in the brain, and that emerge from the complexity of the chemical interactions there.
+When a human dies, these processes stop.

 Whatever we make of the question of consciousness, positing an immaterial soul is of no help at all.
 It just tries to solve one mystery with an even bigger mystery.